bottlepy/bottle/docs/tutorial.rst

 .. highlight:: html+django

 The template syntax is a very thin layer around the Python language.
-Its main purpose is to ensure correct indentation of blocks, so you can format your template without worrying about indentation.
+Its main purpose is to ensure the correct indentation of blocks, so you can format your template without worrying about indentation.
 Follow the link for a full syntax description: :doc:`stpl`

 Here is an example template::